Proven and Successful Advocate

 Pledge #1 - To keep more money in citizens’ pocket

 Pledge fulfilled!
 Jared has led the fight every single year to lower the millage rate and stop the increase of property taxes on Marco Island.
-Never before in our island’s history has a City Council set the property tax rate at rollback three years in a row.
+Never before in our island’s history has a City Council set the property tax rate at rollback four years in a row.
 The rate is lower now than it was way back in Fiscal year 2011!
 Since Jared was elected in 2016, the property tax rate has been reduced by approximately 12%.
 In May 2018, Jared wrote a proposal that would lower the “Local Communications Service Tax” by 60%.
 Thanks to Jared, Marco citizens are saving $500,000 every year allowing their hard-earned dollars to be spent elsewhere locally or saved.

 In 2019, Jared proposed a Capital Spending Protection ordinance to City Council that was voted on and approved.
 Marco Island’s taxpayers expect a high degree of fiscal responsibility in their government so he advanced an ordinance that would require a supermajority, which is five votes in favor instead of four, to approve certain large capital expenditures of approximately $2 million or greater.
 This will help ensure that large expenditures have broad community support and aren’t just divisive pet projects not approved by the community.